giancosta86/platonic/README.md

 ## Further references

-- [create-marp-slides](https://github.com/giancosta86/create-marp-slides) - dedicated to the creation of Marp-based projects with _detached Sass stylesheets_ and _dedicated lifecycle scripts_.
-It represents the very starting point of Platonic.
+- [create-marp-slides](https://github.com/giancosta86/create-marp-slides) - dedicated to the creation of Marp-based projects with _detached Sass stylesheets_ and _dedicated lifecycle scripts_, including a very effective **watch** feature